-- FHA Connection Authorization: If a Lender's employee has an FHA Connection user ID, the employee is granted authorization to use Cash Flow Account Setup by the Lender's FHA Connection Application Coordinator.
-This authorization is located in the Lender Approval section of the FHA Connection ID Administration page used by the Application Coordinator.
+FHA Connection Authorization: If a Lender's employee has an FHA Connection user ID, the employee is granted authorization to use LEAP Cash Flow Account Setup by the Lender's FHA Connection Application Coordinator.
+This authorization is located in the Authorization for Lender Electronic Assessment Portal Applications section of the FHA Connection ID Administration page used by the Application Coordinator.

 Bank account information provided during the one-time cash flow account setup is encrypted using the Triple DES encryption standard and stored in a database with access limited to authorized support personnel.
 All bank account data is stored in HUD's databases only.
 The payment information is transmitted securely to the U.S. Department of the Treasury's automated collection system for processing.
 Data security is controlled by HUD's strict Automated Data Processing (ADP) security policies.
 All HUD technical support personnel are required to undergo background investigation.

 FHA Connection security policies are followed for user access to the LEAP Cash Flow Account Setup function and the online FHA Connection premium payment functions.
 FHA Connection Application Coordinators are required to provide other users within their lending institutions access to these functions, if appropriate.